|

 software engineers can generally be divided into two categories:

-Computer systems software engineers coordinate the construction,
+Computer systems software developers coordinate the construction,

 maintenance, and expansion of an organization's computer systems.